 Our peace promotion activities involve designing, developing and delivering projects and initiatives at the intersection of technology and peace, notably through the concept of PeaceTech.
 More

-We have identified eight intervention targets where we can bring “essential technologies” to play an important role in all three dimensions of the triple nexus:
+We have identified eight intervention targets where “essential technologies” can play an important role in all three dimensions of the triple nexus:

-Our technology development projects follow a unique methodology pioneered by us.
-It begins in the academic and research environment then is transferred to the private sector for implementation at scale.
+Our technology development projects follow our pioneering, unique in-house methodology which starts in the academic and research environment before being transferred to the private sector for implementation at scale.